read-0nly/PSRepo/MDMTools/Readme.md

 This will make path based excusions for all your win32 apps, then convert it to bin ready for upload to intune.

+### Get-DetectionPath.ps1
+Returns the detection paths of all listed win32 apps - allows for quick and dirty generation of applocker files.
+Not the ideal method because it doesn't check publisher or anything but file-based applocker rules will work for most situations.

 ### Get-NoncomplianceReport.ps1
 Generates an overview of all failing compliance settings for all devices - basically a report of what needs to be corrected across the org.
 Uses a fork of the microsoft.graph.intune powershell module because the official one has a bug (detail in code comments)